Graphic Novels for Kids: Classroom Ideas, Booklists, and More

 The graphic novel format can be found in a wide range of genres: fantasy, science fiction, historical fiction, fairy tales and myths — as well as nonfiction, including biography, history, and science.

-For example, Nathan Hale’s Hazardous Tales is a popular graphic novel series that showcases major events and individuals in history — "a wonderfully fun rumpus," says Meryl Jaffee in her blog about using graphic novels in education.
-Another example: there are graphic novel versions of the popular Rick Riordan series, Percy Jackson and the Olympians — stories inspired by Greek myths.
+For example, Nathan Hale’s Hazardous Tales (opens in a new window) is a popular graphic novel series that showcases major events and individuals in history — “a wonderfully fun rumpus,” says Meryl Jaffee (opens in a new window) in her blog about using graphic novels in education.
+Another example: there are graphic novel versions of the popular Rick Riordan series (opens in a new window), Percy Jackson and the Olympians — stories inspired by Greek myths.

 Struggling and reluctant readers